- New Smyrna Beach

 stories, sells advertising to support the site and works tirelessly

-every day to ensure round the clock media coverage from New Smyrna
+every day to ensure round the clock media coverage.

-Frederick and his wife, Sera, are fixtures at New Smyrna Beach City
+Frederick and his wife, Sera, are fixtures at community events throughout Central Florida

 a video catalogue with more than 2,000 videos of community events and